 No consumer grade injector is designed for mass production at one sitting.
 We're talking about machines that cost about what a single carton of packaged cigarettes costs in many parts of the country and world.
 Making entire cartons at one sitting is not smart.
 First, the end product will over a short time beging to dry out and become harsh and you will lose that "freshness" component that only a freshly injected stick can provide which is part of the heart and soul of true tobacco enjoyment.
 The tobacco in the tube will dry out in only one or two days and again, become harsh.
 The tobacco will also, as it dries, begin to fall out of the tube.
 This is a problem that even the carton at a time $35,000 RYO Filling station users (while it was still legal) experienced.
 I have no idea why people would need to inject a whole carton (200 cigarettes) at one time anyway.
 The home injecting machines, especially this new Powermatic 1 are so quick and easy to use that ANYONE should have the time to make the pack or two they will want for the next day, even while watching TV.
 Five minutes or so per pack is all it takes.
 While the Powermatic 1 is the best manual injector we've ever seen, It can be damaged by over production at one sitting as can all other injectors.
 In fact the majority of problems over the years that our readers have complained of with any injector usually shows a common factor: Injecting too many cigarettes at one time.
 Also, of course, tobacco that is too moist during the summer months and too dry during the low humidity winters in most parts of the country also can cause major problems, some fatal to any injector.
 We have a video on mositure content in the Multimedia Section.
 You should watch it.
 Click here to do so now, or continue reading if you don't want to watch the video immediately.
 You can always watch it later.
 Here are the basics of moisture content.

 Basically if you compress a small wad of tobacco in your hand and it doesn't immediately spring back to its nearly original shape, it is likely too moist for your injector.
 It should spring back to close to its orignal shape within a few seconds.
 On the other hand, if you compress (squeeze) this small wad of tobacco in your hand and you hear a "crackling" sound and the tobacco strands begin to break, often into dust, it is certainly too dry.
 You don't need expensive moisture content devices to check your tobacco.
 This simple test is very easy to get a feel for.
 But you have to do your part.
 There is a product by the name of the Freshstor CVault that is reviewed at the top of the Tobacco page that effciently addresses this issue.
 It is a full line of containers that contol moisture state of its contents, i.e. your tobacco.
-If the tobacco is too moist is will dry it and if too dry it will rehydrate it.
+If the tobacco is too moist ii will dry it and if too dry it will help rehydrate it.
 Since a large portion of the email we receive from readers ask us how to keep their tobacco in perfect condition, this new device has saved us a lot of long and detailed replies.
 It really works.
 Check it out at the top of the Tobacco Section.

 Now to continue the subject regarding your responsibility in doing "your part", this also includes undertanding the consumer injector.
 Over the many years we've published RYO Magazine we've written many times about the tendency of people to try to make too many cigarettes at one sitting.
 Simply letting the machine stand for an hour or so after a couple of packs will let the residue left in the machine, from fresh tobacco, dry and will reduce or eliminate much of the strain placed on your injector.
 Making fewer sticks at one time, especially with purer forms of tobacco, will not only prolong the life of your injector, but also lead to reduced consumption which has many benefits, including a greater appreciation for the tobacco you are smoking.
 Sipping tobacco like good wine is smart.
 Gulping tobacco like someone tryng to get drunk on cheap-ass wine is not smart.
 Hundreds of thousands of our readers over the past dozen years of our publication's life have lowered their consumption by as much as 80% over their previous package cigarette usage.
 And this includes many who have been able to easily quit completely if they really want to or even smoke just a few sticks per day as is my personal usage level.
 Remember, smoke of any kind, from any source, can cause you problems if the amount and frequency of exposure is too high.
 That is why most of the "poster children" celebrities that have blamed cigarettes for often fatal health outcomes nearly always report starting smoking at very early ages and smoking 4 or 5 pack a day, every day.
 That excessive behavior is simply too stupid to comprehend, especially from folks who should know better.
 At the top of our Cover page we have the telling ageless quote "Against Stupidity, Even the Gods Themselves, contend in Vain."
 Simply defined, ignorance is lack of information which is sad but forgiveable though less so with so much information available now to people all over the world.
 Stupidity is simply having the knowledge and not using it.
 That is absolutely foolish and unforgivable.
 Now not all information out there is fact.
 Actually much of what people find today online, in forums, and on TV is "Opinion".
 So one must use a number of sources to get at the red meat and not confuse fact from opinion.
 The issue of injector usage is pretty clear, from evidence directly observed by us over years of experience and testing and from many, many thousands of emails from readers.
 Let's examine an example that dramatically brings home the sheer folly of expecting a relatively low cost fine injector to produce carton loads of smokes at one sitting.